News, Articles, and Announcements

 We are excited to announce that Nanopore Sequencing is now available as a full-service option at the Molecular Genetics Core/Gene Analysis and Editing Core.
 With the advanced capabilities of Oxford Nanopore Technologies’ PromethION 24, we now offer rapid, long-read sequencing for a broad range of ‘omics applications.

-IDDRC Core Showcase
+Core Showcase Video

 Take a look at our new video montage highlighting our core services.
 The video was launched during our very successful Core Showcase Webinar that took place on March 7, 2024.
 The webinar showcased how our cores are integrated to help an investigator’s project move through various stages of their project.